 Click images for larger view

 The following describes how I installed UV Lamps in an Aurum 16 Inverter HVAC.
-I made a deal with my landlord that if he paid 1/2, I will install it.
 Our A/C guy said he had never installed one on a mini-split before.
 Since the Mirage tech support guy said it was really easy to install, I figured I would give it a go.

 Now that I have installed the UV lights successfully, I could probably do another system in about two hours.